Options

 Supported DNS providers:

-acme-dns, alidns, allinkl, arvancloud, auroradns, autodns, azure, azuredns, bindman, bluecat, brandit, bunny, checkdomain, civo, clouddns, cloudflare, cloudns, cloudru, cloudxns, conoha, constellix, corenetworks, cpanel, derak, desec, designate, digitalocean, directadmin, dnshomede, dnsimple, dnsmadeeasy, dnspod, dode, domeneshop, dreamhost, duckdns, dyn, dynu, easydns, edgedns, efficientip, epik, exec, exoscale, freemyip, gandi, gandiv5, gcloud, gcore, glesys, godaddy, googledomains, hetzner, hostingde, hosttech, httpnet, httpreq, huaweicloud, hurricane, hyperone, ibmcloud, iij, iijdpf, infoblox, infomaniak, internetbs, inwx, ionos, ipv64, iwantmyname, joker, liara, lightsail, limacity, linode, liquidweb, loopia, luadns, mailinabox, manual, metaname, mijnhost, mittwald, mydnsjp, mythicbeasts, namecheap, namedotcom, namesilo, nearlyfreespeech, netcup, netlify, nicmanager, nifcloud, njalla, nodion, ns1, oraclecloud, otc, ovh, pdns, plesk, porkbun, rackspace, rcodezero, regfish, regru, rfc2136, rimuhosting, route53, safedns, sakuracloud, scaleway, selectel, selectelv2, selfhostde, servercow, shellrent, simply, sonic, stackpath, technitium, tencentcloud, timewebcloud, transip, ultradns, variomedia, vegadns, vercel, versio, vinyldns, vkcloud, volcengine, vscale, vultr, webnames, websupport, wedos, yandex, yandex360, yandexcloud, zoneee, zonomi
+acme-dns, alidns, allinkl, arvancloud, auroradns, autodns, azure, azuredns, bindman, bluecat, brandit, bunny, checkdomain, civo, clouddns, cloudflare, cloudns, cloudru, cloudxns, conoha, constellix, corenetworks, cpanel, derak, desec, designate, digitalocean, directadmin, dnshomede, dnsimple, dnsmadeeasy, dnspod, dode, domeneshop, dreamhost, duckdns, dyn, dynu, easydns, edgedns, efficientip, epik, exec, exoscale, freemyip, gandi, gandiv5, gcloud, gcore, glesys, godaddy, googledomains, hetzner, hostingde, hosttech, httpnet, httpreq, huaweicloud, hurricane, hyperone, ibmcloud, iij, iijdpf, infoblox, infomaniak, internetbs, inwx, ionos, ipv64, iwantmyname, joker, liara, lightsail, limacity, linode, liquidweb, loopia, luadns, mailinabox, manageengine, manual, metaname, mijnhost, mittwald, mydnsjp, mythicbeasts, namecheap, namedotcom, namesilo, nearlyfreespeech, netcup, netlify, nicmanager, nifcloud, njalla, nodion, ns1, oraclecloud, otc, ovh, pdns, plesk, porkbun, rackspace, rainyun, rcodezero, regfish, regru, rfc2136, rimuhosting, route53, safedns, sakuracloud, scaleway, selectel, selectelv2, selfhostde, servercow, shellrent, simply, sonic, stackpath, technitium, tencentcloud, timewebcloud, transip, ultradns, variomedia, vegadns, vercel, versio, vinyldns, vkcloud, volcengine, vscale, vultr, webnames, websupport, wedos, westcn, yandex, yandex360, yandexcloud, zoneee, zonomi

 More information: https://go-acme.github.io/lego/dns